 Alabama Butterfly Atlas

-Chrysalis: Mottled brown and pellet shaped.
+Chrysalis: Mottled brown; bean shaped.

 Oak Hairstreaks are an enigma.
-Their range is statewide, their known host plants are common trees, but sightings are spotty and colonies seem transient.
+Their range is statewide, their known host plants are common trees, but sightings are spotty, and colonies seem transient.
 Part of the explanation may be that they spend much of their day in the treetops, so good binoculars and good neck muscles are needed to see them.

 Distribution and Abundance